-The Associate Degree Nursing (ADN) program is pending approval by the Board of Nurse Examiners for the State of Texas (BNE).
-The Texas Higher Education Coordinating Board has approved the program and students will be admitted to the Fall 1998 class.
-Upon completion of the two year, five-semester program the graduate will be able to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) administered by the Board of Nurse Examiners for the State of Texas.
+The Associate Degree Nursing (ADN) program has been given initial approval by the Board of Nurse Examiners for the State of Texas (BNE).
+Upon completion of the two year, five semester program the graduate will be able to sit for the National Council License Examination for Registered Nurses (NCLEX-RN) administered by the Board of Nurse Examiners (BNE) for the State of Texas.
 After successful completion of this exam, the individual will be a Registered Nurse.

 The two-year program prepares the graduate to begin practice as a staff nurse in a hospital or other health care setting.
-Though assessment of an individual, the nurse graduate plans, implements and evaluates direct nursing care for individuals and/or groups and is able to monitor and direct peers and ancillary workers in technical aspects of nursing care.
+Through assessment of an individual, the nurse graduate plans, implements and evaluates direct nursing care for individuals and/or groups and is able to monitor and direct peers and ancillary workers in technical aspects of nursing care.